 PART II: Time to write the grant… now what?

 Now that you’ve gathered the details and information you need to write your grants, where do you start?
 If you do not have a boilerplate grant template, check out our friends GRANTSPACE.
 Use one of these grant samples and make it your own.
 Combine it with stories and data that will make your case as to why you deserve the grant you are trying to secure.
-Then, using a board portal gather all the data you need once, in the same place.
-From board rosters, to financial data and board/organization goals, as well as director giving percentage, and membership impact, etc. By doing this, you have the ability to keep these files secure and referenceable for future grants, and you can update them as needed.
+Then, using board management software to gather all the data you need once, in the same place.
+From board rosters to financial data and board/organization goals, as well as director giving percentage, and membership impact, etc. By doing this, you have the ability to keep these files secure and referenceable for future grants, and you can update them as needed.

 Inevitably there will be an accountability section of your grant.
-Unlike before, when the grantee asks how you will monitor the effectiveness of their grant, you can now use a board portal to set goals and objectives to measure the effectiveness of the project, as well as track operational expenses and unrestricted funds that you get from your grant.
-All of this monitoring activity can happen in a board portal that offers strategic planning features and can live for years so that your next grant will be easier to write.
+Unlike before, when the grantee asks how you will monitor the effectiveness of their grant, you can now use a board management portal to set goals and objectives to measure the effectiveness of the project, as well as track operational expenses and unrestricted funds that you get from your grant.
+All of this monitoring activity can happen in a board management portal that offers strategic planning features and can live for years so that your next grant will be easier to write.
 Even better, when a new board member joins your organization, they will have all of this historical data at their fingertips and can hit the ground running.

 Additionally, once the grant writing process is complete, you can add comments to help others looking at the grant next year to see, at a glance, the amount you received, how much time the overall application took, and more importantly the likeliness that you will receive funding repeatedly.
-And with best-in-class board portals you can generate reports to show success and challenges to give everyone visibility of what's happening at all times.
+And with best-in-class board management software, you can generate reports to show success and challenges to give everyone visibility of what's happening at all times.

-PART III: Tips for Nonprofit Grant Writing
+PART III: Tips for nonprofit grant writing

 - Tip #2: Give yourself time to have the grant checked over by many pairs of eyes.
-The language that you use might be clear to you, as author, but might contain shorthand or abbreviations that funders might not be familiar with.
+The language that you use might be clear to you, as the author, but might contain shorthand or abbreviations that funders might not be familiar with.
 Assign yourself a task a week before to get the grant produced and sent to individuals you trust outside the organization.

 - Tip #3: Combine all the files into one place for easy reference later.
 You might remember where you get the data/files from within your own storage system but think long-term.
 Think about what happens if you’re not there when grant reports and deliverables are produced.
 Plan for the future.